Everything You Need To Know About Green Smoothies

 Use any type of kale that you...Read More »

-Pineapple is a great fruit to use when you’re adding a lot of strong flavoured superfoods.
-It’s one of the more powerful flavours that you can use and it will...Read More »
+Pineapple is a great fruit to use when you’re adding a lot of strong flavoured superfoods to your smoothie.
+It’s one of the more powerful flavours that you can...Read More »

 Spinach, raspberries, and banana form the basis for this favourite morning smoothie.

-This is perhaps my very favourite smoothie, and though it’s considered a “green” smoothie, the deep colour of the raspberries actually has it coming out red.
+If I had to give you a go-to smoothie recipe, this would probably be it.
+It’s probably my very favourite smoothie, and though it’s considered a “green” smoothie, the deep colour of the raspberries actually makes it very red....Read More »

 The word “superfood” is thrown around a lot, and there are truly an amazing number of foods that are wonderful for your health.
 There are common foods, like blueberries for example, that are filled with antioxidants, but I’m not going to speak about those.
-There are also foods that were...Read More »
+There are...Read More »